Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains

-- I Shall Taunt You: At the receiving end of this in the extended edition of the first movie, when Thrór denies him a chest full of gems by closing said chest just when Thranduil was about to reach it.
+- I Shall Taunt You: At the receiving end of this in the extended edition of the first movie, when Thrór denies him a chest full of gems by closing said chest just when Thranduil was about to reach for it.
 Becomes a Kick the Dog moment given that the White Gems of Lasgalen were apparently a memento of his late wife.

 - It's All About Me: He only seems to care for himself, his son, and, at most, his people.
 Although he has little enough respect for most of them, being a Sindarin elf himself, and most of his subjects being Silvan Elves, who are the closest thing the Elves have to a discriminated-against minority (although they're actually the majority, both in the Woodland Realm and in Lórien, which is itself ruled by the Noldorin Galadriel and the Sindarin Celeborn).

 - He's genuinely sorry for Tauriel after Kíli dies, saying that it hurts so much because her love for him was real.